screendotgarden/screengarden-obsidian/README.md

 ## License

-[During early access screen.garden has a closed license](./LICENSE.md).
+[screen.garden has a closed license](./LICENSE.md).
 We intend to revisit this license once we have a better sense of how people are using screen.garden.

 ## Disclosures